instana/openapi/spec/descriptions/tagSyntheticSettings.md

 - **createdAt** The test created time, following RFC3339 standard.
 - **createdBy** The user identifier who created the test resource.
 - **customProperties** An object with name/value pairs to provide additional information of the Synthetic test.
-- **deleted** Indicates if the Synthetic test is deleted or not.
-The default value is false.
-- **deletedAt** The test deleted time, following RFC3339 standard.
 - **locations** It is an array of the PoP location IDs where the Synthetic tests are located.
 - **modifiedAt** The test last updated time, following RFC3339 standard.
 - **modifiedBy** The user identifier who updated the test resource.